tomerkul/-tomerkul-myflaskproject-k8s/README.md

 # My CI/CD project
-I use this repo in my Jenkins pipeline
+I use this repo in my Jenkins pipeline with k8s
- Test #12